 The National Fire Protection Association (NFPA) 855—Standard for the Installation of Stationary Energy Storage Systems—provides mandatory requirements for the design, installation, commissioning, operation, maintenance, and decommissioning of energy storage facilities.

-On behalf of the energy storage industry, American Clean Power supports the adoption of the latest version of NFPA 855 across state and local jurisdictions.
+The energy storage industry supports the adoption of the latest version of NFPA 855 across state and local jurisdictions.

 As the national gold standard for energy storage safety, NFPA 855 guides and collaboration between the energy storage industry and firefighters to maximize the safe and reliable performance of energy storage as critical grid infrastructure.